Gamla: Roman period

-Josephus Flavius, Commander of Galilee during the Jewish Revolt against Rome, in 66 CE fortified Gamla as his main stronghold on the Golan.
+Great Jewish revolt

+Gamla gained historical significance during the Great Jewish Revolt against Rome as a major rebel stronghold.
+Initially loyal to the Romans, Gamla turned rebellious under the influence of refugees from other locations, after Philip, son of Yakim, one of Agrippa II's generals, left the town.
+A man named Joseph, son of the midwife, persuaded the town's elders to revolt.
+The town grew as it became a haven for refugees fleeing the Roman advance in Galilee.
+Archaeological evidence, such as hearths and storage jars, confirms the presence of a large population.
+During the revolt, the town minted its own coins, likely more as propaganda than currency.
+These coins, bearing the inscription "For the redemption of Jerusalem the H(oly)" in a mixture of paleo-Hebrew (biblical) and Aramaic, have been found in only six instances.

+According to Flavius Josephus, who served as the commander of Galilee during the early phases of the revolt, he fortified Gamla by building a city wall.
 Josephus gives a very detailed topographical description of the city, which he also referred to as Gamala, and the steep ravines which precluded the need to build a wall around it.
-Only along the northern saddle, at the town's eastern extremity, was a 350 meters-long wall built.
+Only along the northern saddle, at the town's eastern extremity, was a 350 meter-long wall built.
 It was constructed by blocking gaps between existing houses and destroying houses that lay in its way.

-Initially loyal to the Romans, Gamla turned rebellious under the influence of refugees from other locations.
-It was one of only five cities in the Galilee and Golan which stood against Vespasian's legions, reflecting the cooperation between the local population and the rebels.
-At the time of the revolt, the town minted its own coins, probably more as a means of propaganda than as currency.
-Bearing the inscription "For the redemption of Jerusalem the H(oly)" in a mixture of paleo-Hebrew (biblical) and Aramaic, only 6 of these coins have ever been found.
+It was one of only five cities in the Galilee and Golan that stood against Vespasian's legions, reflecting the cooperation between the local population and the rebels.

 The city sustained the first seven-month siege, which was organized in 66 CE by Herod Agrippa II.
 On October 12, 67 CE a total of about 60 thousand soldiers under the command of Vespasian began a second siege.
 The inhabitants of the city, including armed rebels, were, according to Josephus, only 9,000 people.
 Kenneth Atkinson calls this number clearly exaggerated.
-Nevertheless, Dani Zion writes that before the siege Gamla became a refuge city, in which both insurgents from all over the Galilee and residents of the surrounding villages flocked.
-There were not enough places in the city, and even the city synagogue was adapted to accommodate refugees.
+Nevertheless, Danny Syon writes that before the siege Gamla became a refuge city to which both insurgents from all over the Galilee and residents of the surrounding villages flocked.
+There were not enough places in the city, and even the Gamla Synagogue was adapted to accommodate refugees.